top of page

 On-going Projects

-EWB-GT will be working with HAES to build a greenhouse and start a STEM education program for students.
+EWB-GT is working with Deerwood Academy, a Title I elementary school in West Atlanta which serves a high poverty and food insecure population, to build a greenhouse and start a STEM education program for students.
 The greenhouse and STEM education will provide students hands-on learning opportunities as well as providing fresh produce to a community in a food desert.
 The greenhouse will increase community engagement in the school through students, parents, and other community members.
-In the fall we will be doing site visits to HAES, kickstarting our STEM Education program, and doing research on greenhouse designs.
-This project will be very hands-on with the community and will include interactions with students and possible building opportunities later on.

 Ecuador